 Bullying can leave a seemingly indelible imprint on your health, your well-being and your success in life.
 But know that this can be turned around.

-The last section is of particular importance, so don’t miss it.
+The last section of this article is of particular importance, so don’t miss it.

 Bullying and IBS